pjones/nix-hs/README.md

 The `overrides` function should return an attribute set of Haskell packages.
 The set of returned packages will be merged into the final set used to build your package.

+An example package using the `overrides` function can be found in `test/overrides/default.nix`.
+The full list of additional `lib` functions is in `lib/haskell.nix`.

 ### Working with Multi-Package Cabal Projects